-There is a corporate tax of only 15% for manufacturing enterprises and profits, dividends and capital can be readily repatriated.
+Corporation tax is levied at only 15% for manufacturing enterprises and profits, and dividends and capital can be readily repatriated.
 (Botswana has foreign exchange reserves to the tune of USD9 billion, representing 28 month's imports).
 (See Direct Corporate Taxation and Personal Taxation.)
-VAT was introduced in 2002, replacing an existing sales tax regime.
+VAT was introduced in 2002, replacing a sales tax regime.

-Botswana is an Associate Member of the European Union, whereby products manufactured in the country enter the EU markets free from duties and quotas.
-As regards the United States, Botswana suffers no restrictions on exports of textile products; at the same time, a large number of other manufactured products benefit from the GSP Scheme.
+As Botswana is an Associate Member of the European Union, products manufactured in the country enter the EU markets free from duties and quotas.
+As regards the United States, Botswana suffers no restrictions on exports of textile products; at the same time, a large number of other manufactured products benefit from the GSP scheme.

-At the time of writing, there are 8 commercial banks in the country, with branches in major towns and many main villages: Barclays Bank of Botswana, Standard Chartered Bank, First National Bank, Stanbic Bank Botswana, Capital Bank Limited, Bank Gaborone Limited, African Banking Corporation of Botswana and Bank of Baroda.
+At the time of writing, there are 8 commercial banks in the country, with branches in major cities and towns: Barclays Bank of Botswana, Standard Chartered Bank, First National Bank, Stanbic Bank Botswana, Capital Bank Limited, Bank Gaborone Limited, African Banking Corporation of Botswana and Bank of Baroda.